MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 that are no longer necessary.
 Only the Intrastat records for the range you specify are removed.

-Once history has been removed, you can’t print the Intrastat removal reports for the ranges of information you removed.
+Once history has been removed, you can't print the Intrastat removal reports for the ranges of information you removed.

  To remove Intrastat history:**

-1. Back up your company’s accounting data.
-See the System Administrator’s Guide (Help \>\> Contents \>\> select System Administration) for more information about making backups.
+1. Back up your company's accounting data.
+See the System Administrator's Guide (Help \>\> Contents \>\> select System Administration) for more information about making backups.